 You are of course always welcome to ask for help as the need arises, but if you would like to work on your skills in a more structured way, consider enrolling in the workshop.
 It is completely free and comes with no obligation to participate.
 You decide how much to put into it from week to week.

-You are also invited to sign up for the workshops, which has an online component, where there will be opportunities to get peer feedback and a masterclass component, where you can get feedback on your own writing, as well see how your fellow students are doing.
+You are also invited to sign up for the workshops where you can get feedback on your own writing, as well see how your fellow students are doing.
 This is a great opportunity to demystify the problem of academic writing, realizing that we all struggle with similar issues, and that there’s often no one right way to solve the problem.

 The workshop also addresses issues related to searching the literature and citing your sources.
 Mette Bechmann and Joshua Kragh Bruhn will offer useful advice about how to use the wide range of databases and referencing tools to make your library research more efficient, more effective and more enjoyable.
 These skills can then be easily integrated into your own writing process.